annalaise/cv/README.md

 Roadmapping, building use cases, testing hypotheses and monitoring performance are things that now come naturally to me - *but* (and it's a big but) my brain is happiest when it's constantly challenged.
 Having always been fascinated by technology and its possibilities for learning, and after teaching myself some rudimentary HTML, CSS and Ruby and falling in love with code, I've enrolled in a selective developer bootcamp, Maker's Academy, to switch into software engineering proper.

 After I graduate Maker's, I'll be looking for a role as a Junior Full Stack Developer.
 I'll be learning to craft clean, reusable code, with a special emphasis on TDD and pairing, so I'd like to work in an environment that echoes these values.
+In the meantime, you can view my GitHub contributions <a href="https://github.com/annalaise">here</a>

 ## Skills